teffalump/fhir_parse_qs/README.md

     for x in search:
          print(x) --> FHIRSearch(...)

-    # if does not recognize parameter, ignores it and adds to error
+    # unrecognized parameter, ignore and log it
     search = Search('Patient', 'random=test')
     search.error --> [...]